Interactive4D: Interactive 4D LiDAR Segmentation: INTRODUCTION

 The impressive development of deep learning methods has largely been driven by the availability of large-scale annotated datasets~\cite{gupta2019lvis, kuznetsova2020open, kirillov2023segment, dai2017scannet, Hou_2019, rozenberszki2022language, behley2019semantickitti, caesar2020nuscenes, Sun2019ScalabilityIP}, particularly in the 2D domain~\cite{gupta2019lvis, kuznetsova2020open, kirillov2023segment}.
 However, annotating large-scale 3D datasets~\cite{dai2017scannet,Hou_2019,rozenberszki2022language,behley2019semantickitti, caesar2020nuscenes, Sun2019ScalabilityIP} remains challenging mainly due to the vast size of point clouds and the significant manual human effort required~\cite{behley2019semantickitti,dai2017scannet}.
 As a result, annotated 3D datasets are scarce, impeding the development of robust 3D models.
 This underscores the need for efficient annotation methods tailored for 3D data.
 Interactive segmentation offers a promising solution to this by enabling users to create high-quality annotations with minimal effort.
 In this approach, the user guides the model to densely label each point in a point cloud through sparse user interactions.

 This has spurred research into 3D interactive segmentation~\cite{Kontogianni2023InterObject3D, Yue2024AGILE3D, Sun2023ACI, Han2024ClickFormer}.
 Early efforts primarily focused on indoor point clouds, with initial work~\cite{Kontogianni2023InterObject3D} framing the task as single-object interactive segmentation.
 In this setting, annotators segment each object individually by providing positive clicks on the object and negative clicks on other areas, essentially treating it as a binary segmentation problem.
-Recently,~\cite{Yue2024AGILE3D} reformulated the task as multi-object interactive segmentation where the annotator segments multiple objects simultaneously.
+Recently,~\cite{Yue2024AGILE3D} reformulated the task as multi-object interactive segmentation, where annotators segment multiple objects simultaneously.
 Here, the positive clicks for one object inherently serve as negative clicks for other objects, better utilizing user input and increasing efficiency.
 Both methods only consider interactively segmenting object instances, \ie, \textit{things}, while neglecting amorphous regions, \ie, \textit{stuff}.

 Despite the successes on indoor point clouds, interactive segmentation of outdoor \lidar{} point clouds remains under-explored.
-Few recent works~\cite{Sun2023ACI, Han2024ClickFormer} have tackled this task, yet they follow the single-object paradigm, which is shown to be less efficient than the multi-object paradigm.
-Also, they treat each \lidar{} scan as an independent entity, ignoring the sequential nature of \lidar{} scans (Fig.~\ref{fig:teaser}, \emph{left}).
+A few recent works~\cite{Sun2023ACI, Han2024ClickFormer} have tackled this task, yet they follow the single-object paradigm, which is shown to be less efficient than the multi-object paradigm.
+Also, they treat each \lidar{} scan as an independent entity, ignoring the sequential nature of \lidar{} scans (see Fig.\,\ref{fig:teaser}, \emph{left}).
 Given that \lidar{} sensors operate at high frequencies, successive scans capture overlapping regions.
 Thus, independently annotating each scan is inefficient, leading to unnecessary annotation effort.
-Furthermore, the independent annotation of each scan complicates the task of maintaining consistent instance IDs across consecutive scans, which is essential for tracking tasks.
+Furthermore, independently annotating each scan complicates the task of maintaining consistent instance IDs across consecutive scans, which is essential for tracking tasks.